FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Modbus command
 ++++++++++++++++

-Click the "Mobus" icon to enter the Modbus command editing interface
+Click the "Mobus" icon to enter the Modbus command editing interface.

 The command function is a bus function based on the ModbusTCP protocol.
 The user can control the robot to communicate with the ModbusTCP client or server (the master station communicates with the slave station) through relevant instructions, and perform read and write operations on coils, discrete quantities, and registers.